JosephCamarena/PathFind/README.md

 # PathFind
-Practice with command-line input, reading from a file, an dynamic memory allocation.
+Practice with command-line input, reading from a file, and dynamic memory allocation in C.

 # Problem Statement
 Read a set of topographic (land elevation) data from a 2D array and write a function to compute the path(s) through the mountains.
 For this project, the program is required to read input from the command-line into our main() function.
 Data passed into the main() comes through as char* argv[].